nishtha-kalra/sia.vision-monorepo/README.md

 # Sia.Vision Landing Page

 A modern, animated landing page for Sia.Vision built with Next.js, React, Tailwind CSS, and Framer Motion.
+Features a comprehensive storytelling platform showcase with interactive sections for creators, builders, and distributors.

 ## 🚀 Tech Stack